Taber, Alberta: Economy

 Taber's economy is largely based on agriculture.
-Local produce includes hogs, beef, sheep, poultry, sugar beets, potatoes, peas, carrots, wheat, flax, barley, corn, beans, sunflowers, oats, onions, canola and mustard.
+Local produce includes pigs, beef, sheep, poultry, sugar beets, potatoes, peas, carrots, wheat, flax, barley, corn, beans, sunflowers, oats, onions, canola and mustard.

-Roger's Sugar is Taber's sugar beet processing plant, which was built in 1950.
-The factory is owned and operated by Lantic Inc. There are several food processing companies based in the town, including a Frito-Lay factory, which produces various snack products for much of Western Canada.
+Roger's Sugar is Taber's sugar beet processing plant, built in 1950.
+Lantic Inc., owns and operates the factory.
+There are several food processing companies based in the town, including a Frito-Lay factory, which produces various snack products for much of Western Canada.
 As well, sand and gravel are mined here.
-To a smaller extent, there is also a significant oil and gas component to the economy.
+To a lesser extent, there is also a significant oil and gas component to the economy.

 Arts and culture

 Cornfest

 Cornfest is an annual summer festival held on the last full weekend in August, and includes a midway (rides, booths, and tests of skill) and a stage with performers.
 It is the largest free family festival in Western Canada, and is organized by the Taber and District Chamber of Commerce.
 There are a number of corn-based activities, such as corn tasting and stuffing.
 Corn stuffing involves two people, one wearing an oversized coverall.
 One of the contestants attempts to stuff as much corn as possible into the other's coverall.
 Whichever team can put the most corn in the coveralls in the allotted time wins.
 During Cornfest, large-scale, local corn producers enter their best varieties in the 'Best Corn of the Year' award.

 Taber is home to one of the Canada 150 Mosaic murals.
 It depicts Tank 77 within a field of corn, and the tiles were painted by members of the community.
 The mural was unveiled in December 2016, and is housed within the Taber Health Clinic.